PrecisionStudioAI/FLUJO/docs/ci-deployment.md

 1. **Build Job**: Installs dependencies and builds the application without Electron
 2. **Create Release Job**: Packages the built artifacts and creates a GitHub release

-The workflow runs automatically on pushes to the main branch or can be triggered manually.
+The workflow runs automatically on pushes to the `feature/server` branch or can be triggered manually.

 ## How to Setup

 ### 1. Push the Configuration Files

-Ensure the following files are in your repository:
+Ensure the following files are in your repository under the `feature/server` branch:

 - `.github/workflows/build.yml` - GitHub Actions workflow
 - `scripts/deploy-server-from-artifact.sh` - Deployment script